-It shall be a condition to Confirmation that the following shall have been satisfied or waived pursuant to the provisions of Article IX.C of the Plan:
+It shall be a condition to Confirmation of the Plan with respect to the EFH Debtors and EFIH Debtors that the following shall have been satisfied or waived pursuant to the provisions of Article IX.E of the Plan:

+1.-the Bankruptcy Court shall have entered the Disclosure Statement Order and the EFH Confirmation Order in a manner consistent in all material respects with the Plan and Settlement Order and in form and substance reasonably satisfactory to the Debtors and the Plan Sponsors;
-- (a) the Bankruptcy Court shall have entered the Disclosure Statement Order, the Confirmation Order, and the Settlement Order in a manner consistent in all material respects with the Plan and, in the Merger Scenario, the Merger and Purchase Agreement and the Backstop Agreement, each in form and substance reasonably satisfactory to the Debtors, the Plan Sponsors, and the TCEH Supporting First Lien Creditors, and, subject to and through the Plan Support Termination Date, the TCEH Supporting Second Lien Creditors and the TCEHCommittee; and - (b) the Confirmation Order shall, among other things: - (i) authorize the Debtors and the Reorganized Debtors to take all actions necessary to enter into, implement, and consummate the contracts, instruments, releases, leases, indentures, and other agreements or documents created in connection with the Plan; - (ii) decree that the provisions of the Confirmation Order and the Plan are nonseverable and mutually dependent; - (iii) authorize the Debtors and Reorganized Debtors, as applicable/necessary, to: (i) implement the Restructuring Transactions; (ii) issue and distribute the Reorganized EFH Common Stock, (including the New EFH Merger Common Stock), the New Reorganized TCEH Debt, the Reorganized TCEH Common Stock, the common stock of the Preferred Stock Entity, the Reorganized TCEH Sub Preferred Stock, the Contingent Value Rights, if any, the New EFH Common

-Stock, if any, the New Reorganized EFIH Debt, the Reorganized EFIH Membership Interests, if any; and the the Reorganized EFIH Membership Interests, if any; and the New Reorganized EFIH Debt, each pursuant to the exemption from registration under the Securities Act provided by section 1145 of the Banknuptcy Code or other exemption from such registration or pursuant to one or more registration statements; (iii) make all distributions and issuances as required under the Plan, including Cash, the Reorganized EFH Common Stock, the Reorganized EFH Merger Common Stock, the New Reorganized TCEH Debt, the Reorganized TCEH Common Stock, the common stock of the Preferred Stock Entity, the Reorganized TCEH Sub Preferred Stock, the New Reorganized EFIH Debt, the Contingent Value Rights, if any, the Reorganized EFIH Membership Interests, if any, and the New EFH Common Stock, if any; and (iv) enter into any agreements, transactions, and sales of property as set forth in the Plan Supplement; and

-(iv) provide that, pursuant to section 1146 of the Bankruptcy Code, the assignment or surrender of any lease or sublease, and the delivery of any deed or other instrument or transfer order in furtherance of, or in connection with, any transfers of property pursuant to the Plan, including any deeds, mortgages, security interest filings, bills of sale, or assignments executed in connection with any disposition or transfer of assets contemplated under the Plan shall not be subject to any document recording tax, stamp tax, convey ance fee, intangibles or similar tax, mortgage tax, stamp act, real estate transfer tax, mortgage recording tax, or other similar tax or governmental assessment, and upon entry of the Confirmation Order, the appropriate state or local governmental officials or agents shall forgo the collection of any such tax or governmental assessment and accept for filing and recordation any of the foregoing instruments or other documents without the pay ment of any such tax, recordation fee, or governmental assessment.
+- the Settlement Order shall remain in full force and effect; and - 3. the EFH Confirmation Order shall, among other things: - (a) authorize the EFH Debtors, the Reorganized EFH Debtors, and the Reorganized EFH Debtors to take all actions necessary to enter into, implement, and consummate the contracts, instruments, releases, leases, indentures, and other agreements or documents created in connection with the Plan; - decree that the provisions of the EFH Confirmation Order and the Plan are nonseverable and mutually dependent; - authorize the EFH Debtors, the Reorganized EFH Debtors, and the Reorganized EFIH Debtors, as applicable/necessary, to: (i) implement the Restructuring Transactions; (ii) issue and distribute the Reorganized EFH Common Stock, the New EFH Common Stock, the Reorganized EFIH Membership Interests, and the New Reorganized EFIH Debt, each pursuant to the exemption from registration under the Securities Act provided by section 1145 of the Bankruptey Code or other exemption from such registration or pursuant to one or more registration statements; (iii) make all distributions and issuances as required under the Plan, including Cash, the Reorganized EFH Common Stock, the New Reorganized EFIH Debt, the Reorganized EFIH Membership Interests, and the New EFH Common Stock; and (iv) enter into any agreements, transactions, and sales of property as set forth in the Plan Supplement; and - (d) provide that, pursuant to section 1146 of the Bankruptey Code, the assignment or surrender of any lease or sublease, and the delivery of any deed or other instrument or transfer order in furtherance of, or in connection with, any transfers of property pursuant to the Plan, including any deeds, mortgages, security interest filings, bills of sale, or assignments executed in connection with any disposition or transfer of assets contemplated under the Plan shall not be subject to any document recording tax, stamp tax, conveyance fee, intangibles or similar tax, mortgage tax, stamp act, real estate transfer tax, mortgage recording tax, or other similar tax, and upon entry of the EFH Confirmation Order, the appropriate state or local governmental officials or agents shall forgo the collection of any such tax or governmental assessment and accept for filing and recordation any of the foregoing instruments or other documents without the payment of any such tax, recordation fee, or governmental assessment.

-D. Conditions Precedent to the Effective Date.
+E.D.
+Conditions Precedent to the TCEH Effective Date.

-It shall be a condition to the Effective Date that the following conditions shall have been satisfied or waived pursuant to the provisions of Article IX.C of the Plan:
+It shall be a condition to the TCEH Effective Date that the following conditions shall have been satisfied or waived pursuant to the provisions of Article IX.E of the Plan: